We use cookies to improve your experience, some are essential for the operation of this site.

 Description

 Heath is a hamlet and small civil parish in the Clee Hills area of south Shropshire.
 It was once larger, and the church is a remnant of the Desrted Medieval Village of Heath, surrounded by typical earthworks, house platforms, hollow ways and ridge and furrow.
 Apart from these the chapel stands alone in a field.
 The nave and the chancel, built in the 1140s, are almost unaltered, except for the window in the N wall of the nave, which dates from the 17thc.
 An unornamented string course runs across the exterior and the interior of both nave and chancel.
 The capitals on the chancel arch have some decoration.
 The S doorway, made of yellow sandstone, is extensively decorated with sculpture.
-Roman (?) bricks in masonry of church exterior.
-Flat buttresses.
-12thc. font in nave, close to the S door.
+The masonry includes mixed rubble and some tile, probably Roman.
+Nave and chancel have flat buttresses.
+There is also a 12thc. font and three shaft sections with integral capitals.

 History